 Well, the 2021 iPad and iPad mini are two of the latest additions to this list, and we really love the former as a kid's first iPad because it's the cheapest iPad you can buy, yet still delivers the full iPad experience.

-With that in mind, here's our roundup of the best iPads you can buy for kids right now, based on our hands-on testing and reviews of all models.
+With that in mind, here's our roundup of the best iPads you can buy for kids right now, based on our hands-on testing and reviews of all the latest models.

 The best iPads for kids you can buy today